SmoQySuite/SmoQyDEAC.jl/docs/src/examples/SmoQyDQMC.md

                                                 correlation="greens",
                                                 space="momentum",
                                                 type="time_displaced",bin=true);
-# dims is a dictionary which tells you what each dimension is
+# dims is a dictionary which tells you what each dimension corresponds to.
 println(dims)
 ````